Running containers

 By default, Docker containers are "unprivileged" and cannot, for example, run a Docker daemon inside a Docker container.
 This is because by default a container is not allowed to access any devices, but a "privileged" container is given access to all devices (see the documentation on cgroups devices).

 The --privileged flag gives all capabilities to the container.
-When the operator executes docker run --privileged, Docker will enable access to all devices on the host as well as set some configuration in AppArmor or SELinux to allow the container nearly all the same access to the host as processes running outside containers on the host.
-Additional information about running with --privileged is available on the Docker Blog.
+When the operator executes docker run --privileged, Docker enables access to all devices on the host, and reconfigures AppArmor or SELinux to allow the container nearly all the same access to the host as processes running outside containers on the host.
+Use this flag with caution.
+For more information about the --privileged flag, see the docker run reference.

 If you want to limit access to a specific device or devices you can use the --device flag.
 It allows you to specify one or more devices that will be accessible within the container.